DHI/modelskill/_sources/getting_started.rst.txt

 * `PointObservation <api.html#fmskill.observation.PointObservation>`_
 * `TrackObservation <api.html#fmskill.observation.TrackObservation>`_

-Let's assume that we have one point observation and one track observation:
+Let's assume that we have one PointObservation and one TrackObservation:

 .. code-block:: python